Reptiliomorpha: Early reptiliomorphs

 During the Carboniferous and Permian periods, some tetrapods started to evolve towards a reptilian condition.
 Some of these tetrapods (e.g. Archeria, Eogyrinus) were elongate, eel-like aquatic forms with diminutive limbs, while others (e.g. Seymouria, Solenodonsaurus, Diadectes, Limnoscelis) were so reptile-like that until quite recently they actually had been considered to be true reptiles, and it is likely that to a modern observer they would have appeared as large to medium-sized, heavy-set lizards.
 Several groups however remained aquatic or semiaquatic.
-Some of the chroniosuchians show the build and presumably habits of modern crocodiles and were probably also similar to crocodylians in that they were river-side predators.
-While some other Chroniosuchians possessed elongated newt- or eel-like bodies.
+Some of the Chroniosuchians show the build and presumably habits of modern crocodiles and were probably also similar to crocodylians in that they were river-side predators, while others possessed elongated newt- or eel-like bodies.
 The two most terrestrially adapted groups were the medium-sized insectivorous or carnivorous Seymouriamorpha and the mainly herbivorous Diadectomorpha, with many large forms.
 The latter group has, in most analysis, the closest relatives of the Amniotes.

 The earliest known fossil evidence of reptiliomorphs are amniote tracks from the early Mississippian (Tournaisian) of Australia.
 These discoveries suggest that contrary to prior assumptions, reptiliomorphs must have diverged from amphibians almost immediately after the start of the Carboniferous, and potentially even before it (during the Devonian).